taolicd/taolicd.github.io/_posts/2023-04-13-tech-writer-core-competencies.md

 ---
 layout: post
 title: "Technical Writer Core Competencies in the Age of Generative AI"
-date: 2023-04-02
+date: 2023-04-13
 ---

-I asked the following question to ChatGPT 4, ChatGPT 3.5 and Bard and here are the answers.
+I asked the following question to ChatGPT 4, Claude, and Bard and here are the answers.

 ## Prompt